Richard Conlin: Elections

+Tenure

+Over his tenure, Conlin chaired the Environment, Emergency Management & Utilities Committee, the Annexation Committee, Neighborhoods, Growth Planning, and Civic Engagement Committee, and the Planning, Land Use, and Sustainability.
+His focus areas were public health, sustainability, and the environment.
+Under the banner of environment, he was involved in efforts to improve the salmon population.
+Conlin was involved in emergency response planning for Seattle.

 Conlin sponsored the 2007 Zero Waste Strategy, Resolution 30990 which directed Seattle Public Utilities to produce recommendations on how to eliminate residential solid waste, including whether to ban or tax plastic shopping bags and Styrofoam food containers.
-In 2008 Conlin sponsored a bill to phase out plastic bags in Seattle, a 20-cent surcharge on bags.
+In 2008, Conlin sponsored a bill to phase out plastic bags in Seattle, a 20-cent surcharge on bags.
 Businesses with under one million dollars in annual sales were exempt and got to keep the money.
 The measure passed the city council by a 6-1 margin.

-On August 8, 2008, Washington Food Industry, a trade group representing grocery stores, launched a petition drive to nullify the ordinance through citizens' referendum, funded in part by the plastics industry.
+On August 8, 2008, Washington Food Industry, a trade group representing grocery stores, launched a petition drive to nullify the ordinance through citizens' referendum, funded partly by the plastics industry.
 On September 15, the petition was certified by the King County Elections Office, delaying implementation of the fee until after a public vote.
 On August 18, 2009, Seattle voters rejected the fee, 53 to 47 percent.
 A new plastic bag ban and paper bag fee passed in 2011.